hkhanna/django-postmark-incoming/README.md

 # django-postmark-incoming

 Django conveniences for Postmark incoming emails.
 Incoming emails are stored in the `IncomingEmail` model.
+Use signals in other apps to detect new emails.

+## TODO
+- Processing of Webhook
+- Add Usage section that directs you to add the webhook path in Postmark
 ## Installation